-1.3.1 The subsection "The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer", on page 24 of the Registration Document, shall be deleted and replaced as follows:
+• The sub-paragraph "The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer" in the "Description of UniCredit and the UniCredit Group" section on page 271-278 of the Base Prospectus is deleted in its entirety and replaced as follows:

-"4.1.4 The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer
+"1.1.4 The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer

 UniCredit S.p.A. is a joint stock company established in Italy and operating under Italian law.
-The Registered and Head Offices of the Issuer are located in Milan, Piazza Gae Aulenti, 3 - Tower A. UniCredit's telephone number is +39 02 88 621, and UniCredit's website is www.unicreditgroup.eu.
-The information on the website of the Issuer does not form part of this Registration Document unless that information is incorporated by reference into this Registration Document.
+The Registered and Head Offices of the Issuer are located in Milan, Piazza Gae Aulenti, 3 - Tower A. UniCredit's telephone number is $+39 \ 02 \ 88 \ 621$ , and UniCredit's website is www.unicreditgroup.eu.
+The information on the website of the Issuer does not form part of this Base Prospectus unless that information is incorporated by reference into this Base Prospectus.

-UniCredit, in carrying out its banking activities, is subject to the supervisory power of the European Central Bank and to the Italian and European legislation and regulation, as well as to the provisions on anti-money laundering, transparency and fairness in customer relations, usury, consumer protection, labour law, safety at the workplace and privacy laws.
+UniCredit, in carrying out its banking activities, is subject to the supervisory power of the ECB and to the Italian and European legislation and regulation, as well as to the provisions on anti-money laundering, transparency and fairness in customer relations, usury, consumer protection, labour law, safety at the workplace and privacy laws.